conala-corpus/conala-corpus.github.io/README.md

 ## Reference

-If you found CONALA useful in your research, please consider citing this paper:
+If you found CONALA useful in your research, please consider citing [our MSR 2018 paper](https://arxiv.org/pdf/1805.08949.pdf):

 ```
 @inproceedings{yin2018mining,